Michael-Brodsky/OCR/Tesseract/readme.txt

 	   	its associated application.

 Process settings can be viewed and maintained using the "Settings" form.
-To open the form, double-click in the "Processes" list of the Admin form.
-The Settings form has four collapsible sections:
+To open the form, double-click in the "Processes" list or click the gear icon on the Admin form.

-Source Files - contains information on where and what types of files to search for.

-Catalog - contains information about the catalog database, where to permanently
+The form has several collapsible sections that specify where and what types of files to search for, the catalog database, file storage path, data extraction and storage rules, and parameters to convert source files into readable text.
-	  store source files and how to store the file path.

-OCR Data Rules - lists user-defined rules that specify what and how to extract
-	         data from source files and store it in the catalog.

-File Conversion - contains the OCR engine parameters used to convert source files
-		- into readable text so they can be cataloged.

 The default settings are for the demo program.
-Changing these settings may prevent the application from successfully cataloging the sample files.
+Changing these settings may prevent the application from successfully cataloging the sample source files.

-The demo comes with a sample table "tblCatalogDemo", and form "Catalog", for storing and viewing cataloged files.
-These can be changed in the "Catalog" section of the Settings form, allowing the user to select another database and table.
-To select an external database, enter the its full path or connection string.
-To use the current database, leave it blank.
-When a database is selected, the "SaveTo Table" drop-down will list the available database tables.
-Once a table is selected, the "SaveTo Field" drop-down will list the available fields that can be used to store the cataloged file's permanent location, specified in the "SaveTo Path" setting above it.
-If "SaveTo Path" is left blank, cataloged source files will remain in the same location they were found.
-Regardless, the "SaveTo Table" and "SaveTo Field" must be specified.
-If a different database and/or table are used, the "Catalog" form will have to be redesigned or replaced with one compatible with the new database and table.

-The sample source files resemble sales receipts.
-The demo extracts several pieces of information and stores the information, along with the file's permanent location in the catalog table.
-The "OCR Data Rules" section of the Settings form lists the rules used to extract and store data from source files.
-They can be edited by double- clicking the list.
-The rules use Regular Expressions and pattern matching logic to extract data and specify where and how to store it.
+The sample files resemble sales receipts.
+The demo extracts several pieces of data and stores them, along with the file's permanent location, in the sample table "tblCatalogDemo".
+Cataloged files can be viewed using the sample "Catalog" form described above.

 NOTE: The application file, DOCUFILE_TS.accdb, is relocatable, but the folders
 installed with it are not.
-They must remain in the same location where the applicationwas originally installed, otherwise the application may stop working.
+They must remain in the same location where the application was originally installed, otherwise the application may stop working.